 In one line of research, I conduct interventions to challenge perceptions about the types of immigrants entering the United States through its southern border with Mexico (Moore-Berg, Hameiri, Falk, & Bruneau, manuscript in preparation).
 Specifically, both Democrats and Republicans have erroneous perceptions about the types of immigrants entering the United States.
 For example, according to the Department of Homeland Security, less than 1% of immigrants are gang affiliated and less than 0.1% of child immigrants are being used as props by adults to gain entry into the United States.
 However, my work suggests that both Democrats and Republicans severely overestimate the percent of immigrants who are affiliated with gangs (11% and 21%, respectively) and the percent of children who are being used as props (24% and 47%, respectively).
 These overestimates are directly predictive of increased dehumanization of immigrants, reduced empathy for immigrants’ suffering, and increased support for anti-immigrant policies (such as a child separation policy).
 My research indicates that correcting these perceptions and showing an empathy-inducing video about immigrants is a successful way to reduce dehumanization of immigrants, increase empathy toward immigrants, and reduce support for harsh anti-immigrant policies.

 Another avenue of my intervention research focuses on reducing Islamophobia.
-For instance, in one project (Moore-Berg, Hameiri, Falk, & Bruneau, manuscript in preparation), I conducted an intervention tournament that compared the effectiveness of several anti-Islamophobia intervention videos.
+For instance, in one project (Moore-Berg, Hameiri, Falk, & Bruneau, under review), I conducted an intervention tournament that compared the effectiveness of several anti-Islamophobia intervention videos.
 Importantly, these videos were developed by practitioners and are currently being used in the field to combat Islamophobia.
 After identifying the successful intervention videos, I conducted several follow-up studies to determine the psychological mechanisms (recognition of media bias against Muslims and identity overlap between Muslims and Americans) through which these successful videos work.
 I am currently in the process of assessing a new set of intervention videos in order to identify additional successful anti-Islamophobia videos and the mechanisms through which they work.

 Implicit Social Cognition

 Implicit attitudes—attitudes that are outside of our conscious control or awareness—are paramount to intergroup interactions; they affect our views of others, influence our reactions to others, and shape our interactions with others.
 In this line of research, I seek to understand what the antecedents of implicit attitudes are, what implicit attitudes predict, and how implicit attitudes affect intergroup interactions.
-Some of my recent work has focused on understanding implicit stigmatization about non-suicidal self-injury (Piccorillo, Burke, Moore-Berg, Heimberg, & Alloy, 2018; Piccorillo, Burke, Moore-Berg, Heimberg, & Alloy, manuscript in preparation), the influence of racial labels on implicit attitudes (Moore-Berg, Fitzpatrick, & Karpinski, under review), and the predictive validity of implicit measures (Moore-Berg, Briggs, & Karpinski, 2019).
+Some of my recent work has focused on understanding implicit stigmatization about non-suicidal self-injury (Piccorillo, Burke, Moore-Berg, Heimberg, & Alloy, 2018; Piccorillo, Burke, Moore-Berg, Heimberg, & Alloy, under review), the influence of racial labels on implicit attitudes (Moore-Berg, Fitzpatrick, & Karpinski, under review), and the predictive validity of implicit measures (Moore-Berg, Briggs, & Karpinski, 2019).

 © Copyright 2019, Samantha Moore-Berg